Almost every single time I share a cup of coffee on my Instagram stories (or anywhere really), people ask how I drink my coffee.

 Most importantly, for the love of coffee, life and staying sane, we can’t give up everything!
 Please make the best and most informed decision for you.

-Note: the Google doc I reference above is a massive spreadsheet of food, supplements, skin and body, kitchen items, and misc. items I have put together exclusively for those who have The Gutsy Girl’s Bible.
+Note: the Google doc I reference above is the Master Gutsy Spreadsheet, a massive spreadsheet of food, supplements, skin and body, kitchen items, and misc. items I have put together exclusively for you.

 So Do You Drink Coffee?